Create a signature rule

-These options will work only for the users specified on the Senders tab, i.e. users to which the configured client-signature rule applies, provided that they have installed the CodeTwo Signatures Add-in for Outlook.
+These options will work only for the users specified on the Senders tab, i.e. users to which the configured client-signature rule applies.

 You can also use the Scheduler option to specify time ranges during which the rule will be active.
 Learn more about the Scheduler

 When you're done, click in the SIGNATURE RULES section to save your client-signature rule.
-The signature will become available for the specified users once the CodeTwo Signatures Add-in for Outlook synchronizes with our services (which takes place every few minutes) or when a user clicks Force signature refresh in the add-in.
+The signature will become available for the specified users in Outlook.

 Start managing email signatures in your organization - learn more about different ways of managing signature rules